LowTechCoder/rpi4-retroarch-guide/README.md

 Now you should be using XMB.
 Lets do some more things in Retroarch.

-Set retroarch to fullscreen
+This will set RetroArch to start in fullscreen, and it also put RetroArch in fullscreen.
+If you'd like to toggle fullscreen so you can see this document, press 'f' on the keyboard.

 Settings(Gear Icon) > Video > Fullscreen Mode > Start in Fullscreen Mode > [on]

-If you'd like to toggle fullscreen, press 'f' on the keyboard.

 Hopefully your controller is mostly working, so you should be able to use that now, or you can use the keyboard's up, down, left, right and enter keys to get around in XMB.